Dying Light: Development

 The core team of Techland, which had previously released Dead Island in 2011, commenced development on Dying Light in early 2012.
 While the team was evaluating the feedback from Dead Island and identifying areas to improve, they felt that their new project deviated considerably from the original Dead Island and warranted the need to make it a completely separate game.
 Techland director Adrian Ciszewski noted the difference in creative vision between the studio and Dead Island publisher Deep Silver, whose control over the title prevented the studio from realising their vision.
 For this reason, Techland decided to split from Deep Silver and develop a new property.
-The development team also considered Dying Light an opportunity to prove that the studio could make a AAA game.
+The development team considered Dying Light an opportunity to prove that the studio could make a AAA game.
 Warner Bros.
 Interactive Entertainment served as the game's publisher and gave Techland complete creative control over the project.

 Parkour is an important part of the game.
 The team felt that the gameplay experience would be restricting if players could not jump over or climb environmental obstacles or perform other basic movements.
 As the game is a survival game, the team believed that players should be allowed to flee from danger and that restricted movement options would hinder players' immersion.
 The team initially aimed to implement a system similar to that of Mirror's Edge's parkour mechanic, in which players climb up specific rooftops or walls by use of a hook, an environmental object that the player character can interact with.
 However, as development progressed, the team found that the hooks were limiting players' freedom, since developers were placing hooks in very specific locations.
 In addition, when one designer changed the position of a hook, he also needed to adjust the locations of other hooks, which was a very troublesome process.
-Starting from 2012, programmer Bartosz Kulon decided to implement a system that scans all possible climbable objects and recognises them as hooks.
+Starting in 2012, programmer Bartosz Kulon decided to implement a system that scans all possible climbable objects and recognises them as hooks.
 The engine would then determine what type of object the player is climbing and choose an appropriate animation for the game to render.
 The new system, which was named "Natural Movement", saved the designers considerable time.
-However, it also created multiple problems.
-For instance, since players can now approach an objective from various directions and reach previously unreachable areas, the artificial intelligence (AI) controlling the enemies cannot simply spawn out of nowhere.
+However, it created multiple problems.
+For instance, since players can now approach an objective from various directions and reach previously unreachable areas, the artificial intelligence (AI) controlling the enemies cannot spawn out of nowhere.
 The existing animations resulted in various glitches, as the player character would often clip through structures.
-Some playtesters also experienced motion sickness.
+Some playtesters experienced motion sickness.
 This resulted in major changes in animations, AI, and the heads-up display.
 The studio had to abandon most story and quest ideas and start again.
 The team invited David Belle, the pioneer of parkour, to ensure that the parkour animations were grounded in reality.